-In 2009 photographer Stephen Alvarez travelled to Madagascar for National Geographic to shoot a series for the magazine of the stone forest Tsingy de Bemaraha.
+In 2009 photographer Stephen Alvarez traveled to Madagascar for National Geographic to shoot a series for the magazine of the stone forest Tsingy de Bemaraha.
 The iconic works that were shot at that time, and the works of other National Geographic photographers, featuring the endangered lemurs and other species, were selected by Ambassador Yamate and his wife Michiko, for their Art in Embassies exhibition at the residence.
 Alvarez, in addition to shooting for National Geographic is also one of Microsoft Devices Ambassadors.
 Art in Embassies, Ambassador Yamate and the public affairs staff at the U.S. Embassy Antananarivo, Denise Jobin Welch and Lanto Hariveloniaina, collaborated on an exchange program with the well-known photographer and in the fall of 2015, Alvarez travelled to Madagascar to conduct a series of workshops on how to use photography and cellphones in particular, for documenting conservation and preservation efforts

 On his first day, after a long flight from the U.S., the artist travelled a long and windy road to the National Park in Andasibe to conduct his first workshop for a community run organization, Association Mitsinjo.
 The workshop was very well attended by both volunteers and students, and translated by Lanto Hariveloniaina.
 Alvarez gave an overview of the different techniques for cellphone photography and how it is similar and at the same time quite different from traditional photography with larger, more expensive cameras.
 As the photographer explained to his audience,